paulpv/MPMDv2SerialConnect/README.md

 As soon as I point the apps to a MPMDv2, the only apps that can read from the MPMDv2 are the C# and the C++ (non-overlapped IO).

-I do need to test on a MacOS if the pyserial based Python app or pyserial miniterm opens the MPMDv2 serial port fine (I have read elsewhere that it does).
+On MacOS, the Python app and pyserial miniterm opens the MPMDv2 serial port fine!

+So, something seems wrong w/ pyserial talking to the MPMDv2 only on Windows or Raspberry Pi.

 pyserial (again, that Octoprint/Octopi uses) uses Overlapped IO (https://github.com/pyserial/pyserial/blob/master/serial/serialwin32.py), so my next task is to write a simple/basic overlapped IO impl to see if that causes the problem.
 If that works and does not repro the problem then I will slowly start to add in trinkets of the extra things that pyserial adds.